-A. Preliminaries

-- (1) Enter test in L.I.S. as a part of a panel according to procedure listed in this document (See Attachment A). - B. Sample Preparation - (1) Procedure for labeling CX sample tubes and transferring serum (See Attachment B).

-C. Operation

-(1) Refer to Operation Procedure for programming controls/patients and loading sectors/racks in the Beckman LX20 Chemistry Information Manual, 2001 (See Attachment C for specific procedure for NHANES samples).

-D. Recording of Data

-- (1) Operator will review results and collate and certify in the L.I.S. - (2) Operator will place printouts in box labeled for NHANES samples. - (3) Project supervisor will do an Adhoc Report onto a floppy disk in a comma delimited text file from the L.I.S. - (4) Comma delimited file is opened in Excel on a PC and copied into another Excel file to further evaluate the data. - (5) A printout of the Excel spreadsheet for each container ID results is made and comments noted. - (6) Project supervisor reviews the results.
-If problems noted with patient results or QC, Project Supervisor investigates and discusses issues if necessary with Laboratory Director.
-Repeat samples if necessary. - (7) Daily log sheets are completed and any problems or issues noted. - (8) Repeat values are used when match the original results within 3 cv's. - E. Replacement and Periodic Maintenance of Key Components

-(See Attachment AB for LX20 Maintenance Schedule).
+- a.
+Preliminaries - 1) Enter test in L.I.S. as a part of a panel according to procedure listed in this document (See Attachment A). - b.
+Sample Preparation - 1) Procedure for labeling Micro tube (CX tube) and transferring serum (See Attachment B). - c.
+Operation - 1) Refer to Operation Procedures for programming controls/patients and loading sectors/racks in the Beckman Coulter Synchron UniCel DxC 600/800 System Instructions for Use (IFU) manual or DxC800 and DxC600 Operating Procedure.
+(See Attachment C for specific procedure for NHANES samples). - d.
+Recording of Data - 1) Operator will review and verify results in the L.I.S. - 2) The L.I.S. reorders tests to verify any critical results.
+These results are stored in the L.I.S. along with the original results.
+Original values are used when repeat results match the original within 3 cv's. - 3) Project supervisor will export data from the L.I.S. into an Excel file.
+The data is copied in into another Excel file for further evaluation. - 4) An Excel spreadsheet printout of the results for each container ID is made and comments noted. - 5) Project supervisor reviews the results.
+If problems noted with results or QC, Project Supervisor investigates and discusses issues if necessary with Laboratory Director.
+Repeat samples if necessary. - 6) Daily log sheets are completed and any problems or issues noted. - e.
+Replacement and Periodic Maintenance of Key Components (See Attachment D for DxC800 Maintenance Schedule). - f.
+Calculations

-F. Calculations

-Synchron LX Systems perform all calculations internally to produce the final reported result.
+Synchron Systems perform all calculations internally to produce the final reported result.
 The system will calculate the final result for sample dilutions made by the operator when the dilution factor is entered into the system during sample programming.